WilkinsonK/Snippy/README.md

 ```
 >>> python -m [proj_name] mycommand "I just sent my application to the ministry of silly walks"

+I just sent my application to the ministry of silly walks
 ```

 * Available Attributes: